Zensey/go-pool-of-workers/README.md

 All you need is:
  * a job Runner -- a handler for a specific unit of work
- * a optional callback to handle a result of job
+ * an optional callback to handle a result of job

 Code example: